guilamu/gravity-forms-shortcode-builder/README.md

 ## **✨ Features**

 - **Tabbed Builder Interface:** Each shortcode category is in its own tab for clarity.
 Reorder tabs as you see fit.
+- **Notification Editor Modal:** Launch the builder right from the Gravity Forms notification editor (next to “Add Media”) and insert shortcodes straight into TinyMCE or the plain textarea.
 - **Core Form Display:** Build standard Gravity Forms embed shortcodes with title, description, AJAX, tab index, and field value options.
 - **Conditional Shortcodes:** Generate conditional logic shortcodes for dynamic content, supporting AND/OR groups (with [GF Advanced Conditional Shortcodes by Gravity Wiz](https://gravitywiz.com/gravity-forms-advanced-conditional-shortcode/)).
+- **Plain-Language Conditional Placeholders:** The generated conditional shortcode now describes each condition in human-readable text, using actual field labels, operators, and values.
 - **User Information:** Output user details or user meta by key, with selectable output formatting.
 - **Login Form:** Create login forms with options for custom text, registration links, redirect, and more.
 - **Split Test:** Select multiple forms for built-in A/B testing; the shortcode will rotate which form is shown to each visitor.